 - Droppings: Droppings are one of the most common signs of rodent infestation damage.
-They have a foul odor and potentially hazardous.
+They have a foul odor and are potentially hazardous.

-- Burrows or tunnels: Check under boards, in the doghouse, weedy spots, and near garbage cans for signs of burrows, which means rats and mice may be tunneling into your home.
+- Burrows or tunnels: Check under boards, in the doghouse, weedy spots, and near garbage cans for signs of burrows.
+These could mean that rats and mice are tunneling into your home.

 - Foul odors: A stale smell that you can’t explain or foul odor from droppings and urine are big indicators of an active infestation.

-- Unexplained noises: Hearing scratching or gnawing noises inside your walls could indicate rats or mice are living inside your home’s structure.
+- Unexplained noises: Hearing scratching or gnawing noises inside your walls could indicate that rats or mice are living inside your home’s structure.